crisostomi/gladia-website/content/nexus/index.md

 - **Fosters sustainable AI by prioritizing model reuse over unnecessary retraining.**

 The future of AI is not in training ever-larger, disconnected models—it is in **making existing models interoperable, modular, and adaptive**.
 NeXuS paves the way for a next-generation AI that truly builds on collective knowledge, just like human science does.

+### Join Us: Open PhD and Postdoc Positions

+We are actively looking for **PhD students and postdoctoral researchers** eager to work on training-free model editing techniques, model merging, representation alignment, and more.
+If you are passionate about breaking the silos in AI and contributing to a future where machine learning models collaborate rather than compete, we encourage you to apply.

+Our work spans multiple disciplines, including geometric deep learning, neuroscience-inspired AI, modular deep learning, and multi-modal learning—but we are also open to new perspectives and interdisciplinary contributions.
+If you are excited by these challenges and want to help redefine how AI models communicate and evolve, get in touch!